cincodenada/Cookie-Monster/README.md

 I'll gladly take pull requests here, and do my best to pull in changes from the pastebin as I notice them.
 This repo will also include my own improvements, although I'll try to keep the original version in the `flyingkumquat` branch.

+I'm not sure what minifier was used on the original code, the closest result I've found was at [javascript-minifier.com](http://javascript-minifier.com), which helpfully has an API but unhelpfully doesn't mention any engine or code that I can find.
+I've included Douglas Crockford's jsmin in the minifiers/ directory as well, with a bash script to call it.
+You'll have to compile it yourself if you want to use it, but it should be a pretty straightforward compile.